Broadcasting in Ad Hoc Multiple Access Channels: Technical preliminaries

 Adversaries we consider are constrained by how many stations they can activate in a round.
 An adversary is \emph{$k$-activating}, for an integer $k>0$, if at most $k$ stations may be activated in a round.
 We consider $1$-activating adversaries, unless explicitly stated otherwise, which is necessary if algorithms are to be deterministic, see Section~\ref{sec:limitations}.

 \Paragraph{Broadcast algorithms.}

 We consider broadcast algorithms that are deterministic and distributed.
 In the context of distributed communication algorithms, ``knowledge'' of properties of a system means using such properties as a part of code of an algorithm.
-In algorithms we consider, names of stations and the number of stations in the system is not known.
+In algorithms we consider, names of stations and the number of stations in the system are not known.
 This is in contrast with previous work on deterministic distributed algorithms, see~\cite{AnantharamuCKR-INFOCOM10, AnantharamuCKR-SIROCCO11, AnantharamuCR-OPODIS09, ChlebusKR09, ChlebusKR-TALG12}, where the names of stations and the number of stations could be used in a code.
-No information about adversaries is reflected in the code executed by stations.
+No information about adversaries is reflected in codes of algorithms considered in this paper.

-Every station has a private memory to store data relevant to executing a communication algorithm.
+Every station has a private memory to store data needed in executing a communication algorithm.
 This memory is considered to be unbounded, in the sense that it may store an arbitrary amount of data.
 The part of a private memory of a station used to store packets pending transmission is organized as a queue operating in a first-in-first-out manner.
 Packets broadcast successfully are removed from their queues and discarded.
 Packets are never dropped before a successful broadcast.

 A \emph{state} of a station is determined by values of its private variables, with the exception of the queue to store packets, which is not a part of states.
 One state is distinguished as \emph{initial}.
-An execution begins with every station in such initial state and with an empty queue.
+An execution begins with every station being in such initial state and with an empty queue.
 Packets are treated as objects devoid of properties, in that their contents do not affect state transitions.

 The algorithms we consider are distributed, in the sense that they are ``event driven.''
 An \emph{event}, in which a station participates, consists of everything that happens to the station in a round, including what the station receives as feedback from the channel and how many packets are injected into it.